pitosalas/cleancont/output/2020-03-03-Some-great-links-for-03_04_2020.md

 ---
 title: "Some great links for  03/04/2020"
-subtitle: "* [Ruby on Rails Mistakes that could kill Your Production Servers](<https://pawelurbanek.com/rails-m..."
+subtitle: "* Ruby on Rails Mistakes that could kill Your Production Servers"
 category: "uncategorized"
 tags: []
 date: "2020-03-03"